 Lease-Up Marketing Ideas for New Communities

 Lease-up marketing focuses on filling a new community within a short timeframe.
 Strategies begin months before the first unit is ready for occupancy.
 High-volume acquisition tactics ensure the property reaches its occupancy goals quickly.
 New developments rely on brand awareness and aggressive incentives to attract early adopters.
-Aggressive outreach and pre-leasing efforts are standard for new multifamily marketing.
+Aggressive outreach and pre-leasing efforts are standard for marketing new multifamily complexes.

 16. Build a Pre-Leasing Waitlist